architect/arc.codes/public/reference/arc/static.md

 - `ignore` ignores files from `public/` folder
 - `serialize` will serialize smaller files into API Gateway upon deployment

+> Note: apps using `@http` can access static assets via `/_static` proxy; this is handy for keeping assets on the same-origin without ugly CORS hacks

 ### Example

 This `app.arc` file defines a static bucket: